demainchen/RGN/README.md

 # Example

 We give an example case in the Example file and it can be download in https://drive.google.com/drive/folders/1jo_QNMIcjEDwNv1jKUVCeeRN7UQRGyEi?usp=sharing.
-In the Example file, just execute:
+In the Example file(100MB), just execute:
 ```
 python3 example.py
 ```